Philippines' top judge to go on leave, ready for impeachment

 He later said Sereno would consult lawyers to “prepare for the Senate trial”.

-If the Philippine Congress votes to impeach an official, the case goes for trial to the Senate, which now has 23 members.
-A two-thirds vote is needed to remove the official.
+In the Philippines, if Congress votes in favour of impeaching a state official, the case is sent for trial in the Senate, which currently has 23 members.
+A two-thirds vote is needed to remove an official.

-Sereno would have time to think about her future, Duterte’s spokesman, Harry Roque, said in a statement.

-“We hope she would take this as an opportunity to reflect on her time and legacy at the Supreme Court and to consider what would be best for the institution,” he said.

 In October, the president dared Sereno to open her bank account to public scrutiny, accusing her of corruption and of being used by political opponents intent on driving him from power.

-Sereno has not responded publicly to Duterte’s verbal attacks, but denies wrongdoing.
+Sereno has not responded publicly to any of Duterte’s verbal attacks, but denies wrongdoing.

 Sereno may become the second top judge on the Supreme Court to be impeached after Renato Corona was removed during a senate trial in 2012, also for not disclosing income.